 A very simple product, which is by no means a dissenting remark.
 In fact, I prefer simple products as they require less maintenance and are less prone to breaking.
 In a quote attributed to Einstein, “Everything should be made as simple as possible, but no simpler.”

 What makes Inertia Wave worth buying and subsequently using has nothing to do with how it’s made, but how it works.

-Similarly, though a different application is the Exxentric kBox4 which we’ve reviewed and uses a flywheel to generate inertia that must be resisted.
+Similarly, though a different application is the Exxentric kBox4, which we’ve reviewed and uses a flywheel to generate inertia that must be resisted.
 Every time you pull up, down, or to the side with Inertia Wave, you’re going to have to stop it and redirect it in the opposite direction.
-This requires your entire body to be engaged and with enough repetition engorges your muscles with lots of blood and zaps you of your oxygen.
+This requires your entire body to be engaged, and with enough repetition engorges your muscles with lots of blood and zaps you of oxygen.

 If you’ve ever done a Tabata or HIIT with battle ropes, you’ll know what I’m talking about.
-However, battle ropes differ in that there’s little inertia generated and due to their size, I think they have different audiences.
+However, battle ropes differ in that there’s little inertia generated, and due to their size I think they have different audiences.

-So, after using Inertia Wave for nearly three months in my home gym along with clients at our personal training studio to get their opinions, I’m confident in recommending it.
+So after using Inertia Wave for nearly three months in my home gym, along with clients at our personal training studio to get their opinions, I’m confident in recommending it.
 They’re going to last forever (so long as you don’t use anything sharp around them).

 If you want a fun conditioning tool that works, Inertia Wave is a great tool.

 Inertia Wave Strong

 The Inertia Wave STRONG is a new iteration of the original Inertia Wave.
 It has some improvements and key features that could make your battle rope workouts even more challenign.
 For one, the Inertia Wave STRONG is modified to accommodate a variety of new attachments that support strength training, versus traditional battle ropes workouts that tend to err on the side of conditioning.